cchdo/exchange/docs/common.rst

   If while attempting to read a WHP-exchange file and the first line does not start with ``BOTTLE`` or ``CTD`` an attempt to read the rest of the file will likely fail.
   When writing a WHP-exchange format reader, always check if this identification stamp is present and has a valid value.

-The creation stamp contians the following information:
+The creation stamp contains the following information:

 1) **20140716**\ CCHSIOSCD: A date stamp in the from of YYYYMMDD (ISO 8601)
-2) 20140716\ **CCH**\ SIOSCD: The division (or group) of the instituion that wrote the file, typically three characters.
+2) 20140716\ **CCH**\ SIOSCD: The division (or group) of the institution that wrote the file, typically three characters.
    The CCHDO uses CCH as the division.
-3) 20140716CCH\ **SIO**\ SCD: The instituion that the group is associated with, typically three characters.
+3) 20140716CCH\ **SIO**\ SCD: The institution that the group is associated with, typically three characters.
-   The CCHDO is locaded at the Scripps Instituion of Oceanography, thus SIO is used.
+   The CCHDO is located at the Scripps Institution of Oceanography, thus SIO is used.
 4) 20140716CCHSIO\ **SCD**: The initials of the person who wrote the file, typically three characters.
    Use only code points U+0041 to U+005A and for the initials.
 In this example, SCD.

 .. warning::
-  Do not rely on the creation stamp to be the same legnth in every WHP-exchange file.
+  Do not rely on the creation stamp to be the same length in every WHP-exchange file.
-  While all the same elemnts will be present, their lengths may vary.
+  While all the same elements will be present, their lengths may vary.

 .. _comment line(s):